CS-433/ml-project-2-xgradingboosting/README.md

 - [ohsome API](https://github.com/GIScience/ohsome-py): For extracting OSM Features
 - [africa-poverty](https://github.com/sustainlab-group/africa_poverty): For satellite extraction code

+### Pretrained models
+Pretrained models are found under the src folder.
+CNN models have an pth extension.
+The others are discriminated by their name.
+Those files are the result of a simple pickle serialisation and are to be loaded with the same library

 ## External packages used
 - scipy for sparse matrix representation and graph theoretic operation
 - xgboost for the xgboost model